saltofthemar/saltofthemar/README.md

 ## Hi there 👋
 My name is Marlowe (aka saltofthemar), and ✨I have been captured by the joy of coding✨ since learning Watcom Basic in Grade 7 (in the 90's!).
+I live in a small rural town on the BC coast, and volunteer my skills to local community organizations and people in need.
+I use Linux for everything these days, including my main development and design environment, and am constantly amazed at the power of open-source initiatives.
+Ask me about my local development stack!

-I live in a small rural town on the BC coast, and currently grind my life away doing rotational shiftwork in the marine industry.
-Trained in graphic design, I was also once a web administrator and developer (for over a decade) and have worked with dozens of community organizations and non-profits over the years, ensuring their web presence, planning and documenting projects, and offering training and support.
+Trained in graphic design for print and web, I started out working on magazines and newspapers.
+I quickly become a web administrator, developer, WordPress/Drupal/Moodle wizard, and eventually a Linux systems administrator.
+I have helped dozens of non-profits over the years, ensuring they have a meaninful and effective web presence.
+A big part of what I do is planning and follow up: documenting projects, and offering training and support.
+Now, I am focused on rescuing older websites that are lost in the fray of modern approaches and caring for abandoned WordPress installs.

-For the last three years have been adapting to living with an aquired brain injury.
-My passion for ⚡coding, linux, music and amateur radio⚡ are the keys to continuous healing.
-I am grateful and happy to share my projects with you here on GitHub -- please enjoy!
+My passion for ⚡coding, linux, music and amateur radio⚡ have been the keys to healing an injured brain injury after I was randomly assaulted during Covid.
+I was already focused on building accessible solutions, but with some firsthand experience using the web without all the bells and whistles I am even more engaged on implementing WACC solutions that work.
+Progressive enhancement is the name of the game, along with DRY, maintainable, self-documenting code.

 ### 🔭 I’m currently working on ...
 ...
-Upgrading my skills to include more experience with JavaScript, TypeScript, Python and databases.
-Most recently, I (finally) completed CS50x, which was awesome!
+Building a python-based shortwave radio listening log app for non-hams, to encourage folks to get more engaged with the power of radio and to give folks a way of translating and keeping track of international news that may be otherwise inaccessible to them.
+...
+Creating a multi-step intake tool for new clients that helps them brainstorm key website goals, then share and save those resources connected to their project.

 ### 🌱 I’m currently learning ...
 ...
-All about engaging with audio on the web via the Web Audio API, Tone.js and MIDI.
-I have been using synthesizers (hardware and DAW) for almost two decades, and it is exciting to learn how to work with sound via code and math.
+I am studying for my Linux System Administrator certification through the Linux Foundation.
+...
+I am completing my second course on Python, Django and Javascipt at Harvard Extension School, leading to a professional certificate.
+...
+I am getting ready to start my studies in Technical Writing, a lifelong passion of mine!

 ### 📫 How to reach me: ...
 ...
-Just email me! saltofthemar [at] pm.me
+Just email me!
+I'd love to answer any questions. saltofthemar [at] pm.me

 <!--
 **saltofthemar/saltofthemar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.